 Homemade Stocking Holders

 Hanging your Christmas stocking can be a challenge, here are some homemade ways to display your stockings for Santa to fill.
-This is a guide about making homemade stocking holders.
+This is a page about making homemade stocking holders.

 Use Christmas decorated ribbon the length of ceiling to floor or as long as you like.
 Let the kids paint special clothespins to hang their personal stocking.
 Hang each stocking along the ribbon.
 This will also work as a Christmas card holder.